jbhoorasingh/simple-edl/README.md

-## Palo Alto Unofficial External Dynamic List Toolkit
+## Simple External Dynamic List Toolkit
-This is side project to create and manage external dynamic list which can be reference in policies on Palo Alto Firewalls
+This is side project to create and manage external dynamic list which can be reference in policies on Palo Alto and Checkpoint firewalls.

 This is written in Python using the Django framework.